 Transferring a portion of contributions to health insurance to salary, to increase take home pay

-When viewed holistically, this proposal equates to 1% increase in the total compensation package – salary and benefits – for graduate employees during the 2019-20 academic calendar, which would be followed up with a .8 % cost-of-living adjustments in each of the next two academic years.
+When viewed holistically, this proposal equates to 1% increase in the total compensation package – salary and benefits – for graduate employees during the 2019-20 academic calendar, which would be followed up with a 1.15% cost-of-living adjustment in the second year of the contract and 1.25% cost-of-living adjustment in the third.

 The GTFF bargaining committee provided its proposal at the beginning of the negotiation process.
 Visit the GTFF website for more information about their proposal.